mmb-carb/ESTA_Documentation/docs/DEVELOPERS.md

 For instance, when parsing the scaling step, a small section of code parses the config file and instantiates a list of classes to do the scaling:

-    scaler_name = self.config['Scaling']['scalor']
+    scalar_name = self.config['Scaling']['scalar']
     try:
-        __import__('src.scaling.' + scaler_name.lower())
+        __import__('src.scaling.' + scalar_name.lower())
-        mod = sys.modules['src.scaling.' + scaler_name.lower()]
+        mod = sys.modules['src.scaling.' + scalar_name.lower()]
-        scaler = getattr(mod, scaler_name)(self.config)
+        scalar = getattr(mod, scalar_name)(self.config)
     except (NameError, KeyError) as e:
-        sys.exit('ERROR: Unable to find class: ' + scaler_name + '\n' + str(e))
+        sys.exit('ERROR: Unable to find class: ' + scalar_name + '\n' + str(e))

-Here you can see that the emissions-scaling classes must be found under `src.scaling.`, in a file name that is a lower case version of the full class name.
-For example, the class name `EmfacSmokeScaler` is used in the config file, and the above code tries to load that class in the following way:
+Here you can see that the emissions-scaling classes must be found under `src.scaling.` in a file name that is a lower case version of the full class name.
+For example, the class name `EmfacSmokeScaler` is used in the config file and the above code tries to load that class in the following way:

     from src.scaling.emfacsmokescaler import EmfacSmokeScaler

 This approach offers a lot of flexibility.
 The developer only has to add a reference to their new class in a config file to wire into the model.
-If a new class is added to a file with the wrong name, the developer will see an error message clearly printing the desired file path
+If a new class is added to a file with the wrong name, the developer will see an error message clearly printing the desired file path.

 Corresponding to each of the five major gridding steps, there is a section in the config file which matches to a class path in the `src` folder: